BBA TEACHER CERTIFICATION 2018 PROGRAM

 Tuition Payment Schedule:

-- For returning students, $100 tuition deposit must be paid by Visa or Mastercard upon enrollment in the program (see instructions above).
+- $100 tuition deposit must be paid by Visa or Mastercard upon enrollment in the program (see instructions above).

-- 25% initial deposit within two weeks of registration for application process/program
+- 50% initial deposit within two weeks of registration into program

 With the exception of initial $100 deposit for returning students, tuition payments must be made by check (made out to “Russian American Foundation”) or by wire transfer.
 Russian American Foundation has a no-refund policy on payments received.